bloominstituteoftechnology/sprint-2-challenge-Sydoh-tech/challenges/Challenge_1.md

 // input# Challenge 1: Profile Activation

 A company's website has many user profiles.
 These profiles can either be active (i.e., they can use the website) or inactive.
 A profile can be set to inactive for a variety of reasons, and the company wants to have the reasons recorded for analytical purposes.
 If an inactive profile is set back to active, the reason for the inactivity is no longer needed and can be removed.
+"I was drawn to Leonardo's reputation for innovation and commitment to cutting-edge technology.
+The company's focus on pushing boundaries aligns perfectly with my passion for contributing to groundbreaking advancements in the industry."
 ### Objective
 Implement the profileActivation function to manage the activation status of user profiles on a company's website.
-This function will toggle a profile's active status and handle reasons for inactivity.
+This function will tkoggle a profile's active status and handle reasons for inactivity.

 ### Function
 ```